 (A4) Please contact us by email by clicking here or by calling our Billing and Collections Unit Helpline at (877) 614-6873.
 They are open Monday through Friday, 9 AM to 4 PM.

-(A8)No, but exemption(s) must be requested annually for any units occupied by the family members, where no rents are collected – this is the “T3” exemption (please refer to EC Form for instructions).
-(Q9)How do I claim an exemption?
+(A11)No, but exemption(s) must be requested annually for any units occupied by family members where no rents are collected - this is the 'T3" exemption.
+Please refer to EC Form for instructions.
+(Q12)How do I claim an exemption?

-(A11)You must pay the annual registration fee in full within 10 days of the lease or rental agreement being signed.
+(A14)You must pay the annual registration fee in full within 10 days of the lease or rental agreement being signed.
 Failure to do so will result in the assessment of delinquent fees for the rented unit(s).
-(Q12)How would I know that my exemption was accepted after I filed it?
+Proof showing the commencement date of the lease/rental is required with submittal of payment.
+(Q15)How would I know that my exemption was accepted after I filed it?
 Will I get an adjusted bill?